demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 Newly fetched incidents or detections will be mirrored in the chosen direction.
 However, this selection does not affect existing incidents.

+**Important Notes**
-NOTE: In order to ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and CrowdStrike Falcon.
+ - In order to ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and CrowdStrike Falcon.
+ - When *mirroring in* incidents from CrowdStrike Falcon to XSOAR:
+   - For the `tags` field, tags can only be added from the remote system.
+   - When enabling *Close Mirrored XSOAR Incident* integration parameter, the field in CrowdStrike Falcon that determines whether the incident was closed is the `status` field.

 ### 1. Search for a device